elizairwin/Dress-Up-Game/README.md

-A simple game that uses HTML5, CSS, Bootstrap, and JavaScript and JQuery.
+A simple game that uses HTML5, CSS, Bootstrap, JavaScript, and JQuery.

 The user clicks the clothing buttons to dress the character in an outfit.